New & Used Lincoln Continental: In Depth

 The Continental coupe ran through Roman numerals III through VIII as it mostly grew larger, becoming a more direct rival for more popularly priced Cadillacs of the day, though never as innovative as the first front-wheel-drive Eldorado of the late 1960s.
 The Mark VII of 1984 brought some fresh air to the brand, especially with its LSC performance version, but the last of the Marks—the Mark VIII of 1993—lost the touch again.
 The Mark coupes were permanently retired after 1998.

 The design heights for the Continental name, however, were reached with the 1961-1967 Continental, offered as a two-door coupe, a four-door sedan with suicide rear doors, and one of the few four-door convertibles ever built in volume.
 This Continental was the one converted for presidential use; one became the limousine in which President John F. Kennedy was assassinated.
 Its classically Modern lines were a decisive break from baroque late Fifties styling, and are revered even today as iconic designs.

-By the end of the decade, the pricey Continental was due for a redesign--which it received in rather unglorious form, starting a downward trend in appeal and in construction quality that continued until it was killed.
-The hopelessly baroque Town Cars of the early 1980s were a grim sight, for any fan of the Mark II or the classic early Sixties cars.
+By the end of the decade, the pricey Continental was due for a redesign—which it received in rather inglorious form, starting a downward trend in appeal and in construction quality that continued until it was killed.
+The hopelessly baroque Town Cars of the early 1980s were a grim sight, for any fan of the Mark II or the classic early 1960s cars.

 In 1995, the Continental was revamped, riding on a new generation of the same platform.
 The V-8 returned, in the form of a 4.6-liter engine coupled to a four-speed automatic, but the front wheels were still the ones powering the car.
 The major innovations in this era were an air suspension and airbags.
 The model was perceived, though, as a car for older drivers.